 That night we set alarms for the small hours and crept outside to glimpse some of those afore-mentioned starscapes.
 With a clear night and dim new moon, conditions were perfect.
 Don’t miss it!

-If you’d prefer not to camp, there aren’t many other options in the area but you could stay overnight by Lake Tekapo instead and drive up to Mount Cook National Park in the morning.
-YHA Lake Tekapo is a brilliant hostel with lake views, and a choose of private rooms and dorms.
+If you’d prefer not to camp, there aren’t many other options in the area, but you could stay overnight by Lake Tekapo instead and drive up to Mount Cook National Park in the morning.
+Haka House Lake Tekapo is a brilliant hostel with lake views, and a choose of private rooms and dorms.

 Walking the Hooker Valley Track